Best Concert Ukulele Options – Acoustic, Electric & Budget

 • Mahogany:

-Mahogany is a warm sounding tonewood, commonly used in ukuleles.
+Mahogany is a warm-sounding tonewood, commonly used in ukuleles.
 It has a strong representation in the low end, decent mids, and glassy (though understated) highs.
 Koa has a similar response.
+One good example of a solid mahogany concert uke is the Kala KA-C.

 • Spruce: